Frequently Asked Questions

 3. What makes the NWWC unique?
 The NWWC is unlike any other facility out there because of the educational component.
 The proposed facility, located adjacent to the fully accessible Cerro Coso Community College in Mammoth Lakes, makes it easy for Wounded Warriors to obtain degrees, certificates and internships in order to learn marketable skills and hit the job market.
 NWWC is also located in a fabulous year-round destination at the base of California’s premiere ski resort, Mammoth Mountain!
 DSES has a glowing reputation of changing lives through recreational therapy by building self-confidence, independence and will now open doors to career opportunities for Wounded Warriors.
 Mammoth is a unique location for the National Wounded Warrior Center not only because of its proximity to the college but also because of the surrounding healing mountains and the best ‘playground’ ever!

 4. What’s the projected timeline for the NWWC?
-It is our goal to break ground on the NWWC in the spring of 2017, but this is contingent on funding!
+It is our goal to be construction ready by mid-2020, but this is contingent on funding!
 We have secured the land, the Town of Mammoth Lakes has approved the zoning and an architect has drawn up the conceptual design of the facility.
 Our shovels are ready!
 Sooner is better as the need is NOW because more US soldiers have died by taking their own lives than on the battlefield!

 5. How will the money be used?
-The $17.9 million will cover design, permits and building the facility.
-The building is 27,500 square feet plus another 27,500 square feet of underground parking.
+The $14.5 million will cover design, permits and building the facility.
 We are projecting going as green as possible with ground-source heating and photovoltaic electricity to minimize operating costs.
-The budget also includes a 20-year “allowance” to cover all expenses including staff salaries and maintenance costs.
-This will allow us to put our energy into the Wounded Warriors rather than on-going fundraising!

 6. How will my donation be protected until the building begins?
 All donations to the NWWC are held in a designated, secure savings account.
 We will work with our financial advisors to maximize your investment.

 7. How many people will it house?
-The facility has 32 bedrooms that can accommodate families, couples, care-providers and individuals!
+The facility has 35 specially-designed resident beds that can accommodate families, couples, care-providers and individuals!
 People will stay anywhere from one night to two years….with the majority spending two to three months.
 We will recruit continuously to have a waiting list from which to pull.
-We project up to 200 Wounded Warriors will rotate through the facility each year!
+We project up to 400 Wounded Warriors will rotate through the facility each year!